axrp/axrp.github.io/about.md

 This website hosts transcripts of episodes of the AXRP, pronounced axe-urp, short for the AI X-risk Research Podcast.
 On this podcast, I ([Daniel Filan](https://danielfilan.com/)), have conversations with researchers about their papers.
 We discuss the paper and hopefully get a sense of why it's been written and how it might reduce the risk of artificial intelligence causing an [existential catastrophe](https://en.wikipedia.org/wiki/Global_catastrophic_risk): that is, permanently and drastically curtailing humanity's future potential.
 This podcast launched in 2020.

+Subscribe to AXRP by searching for it in your favourite podcast provider, or by subscribing to this website's [RSS feed](https://axrp.net/feed.xml).

 <!-- This is the base Jekyll theme.
 You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](https://jekyllrb.com/) -->

 <!-- You can find the source code for Minima at GitHub: -->